Vanille-N/tree-beamer/assets/main.typ

     )
   ]
   #only((2,3))[
-    #text(size: 14pt)[(This code doesn't actually compile.
+    #text(size: 14pt)[(This code doesn't actually compile. \
-    We could add raw pointer casts to confuse the borrow checker so that it does)]
+    Add raw pointer casts to confuse the borrow checker without affecting memory semantics so that it compiles)]
     #text(size: 23pt)[
       #grid(
         columns: (50%, 50%),